elastic/kibana/rfcs/text/0000_alert_actions_service.md

 # Drawbacks

-Why should we *not* do this?
-Please consider:

-- implementation cost, both in term of code size and complexity
-- the impact on teaching people Kibana development
-- integration of this feature with other existing and planned features
-- cost of migrating existing Kibana plugins (is it a breaking change?)

-There are tradeoffs to choosing any path.
-Attempt to identify them here.

-The relationship between *action types* and *connetors* is a bit complex as well as the supported parameter meta types.
+The relationship between **action types** and **connectors** is a bit complex as well as the supported parameter meta types.

-Another downside to this design is that an alert must be changed in order to support *action types*.
-So as new action types to meet user needs are discovered alerts will need to be changed if they are to be supported.
+Another downside to this design is that an alert must be changed in order to support **action types**.
+So as new action types are added to meet users needs are discovered alerts will require changes to support the new types.
 This increases the code complexity of each alert and time to market for new integrations.
+And increased risk of alerts for specific applications not having options to perform the same actions that other applications support.
+Also differences in UI and customizability for the action connectors may vary per application.

-This might lead to a poor user experience when a user tries to set up an alert in APM and APM does not yet support calling `webhooks` as it's task only supports `notifications`.
+This might lead to a poor user experience when a user tries to set up an alert in APM and APM does not yet support calling `webhooks` as it's alert only supports `notifications`.
+Or APM might allow a user to configure a template for an email message but Uptime does not.

 # Alternatives